microsoft/playwright/docs/src/network.md

 var proxy = new Proxy { Server = "per-context" };
 await using var browser = await BrowserType.LaunchAsync(new BrowserTypeLaunchOptions {
+    // Browser proxy option is required for Chromium on Windows.
     Proxy = proxy
 });
 using var context = await Browser.NewContextAsync(new BrowserNewContextOptions